Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 "It looks like the air conditioning needs adjustment.
 There's a lot of humidity up there."

 "Humidity, like a blinding cloud, yes."
-The Librarian said, but did not look up.
+Librarian didn't look up.

 Walker was led to a secured, heavy metal door.
-Barely touching the dial, the librarian spun a combination lock.
+Barely touching the dial, Librarian spun a combination lock.
 The door opened and they entered an airlock leading to a controlled environment vault.
-At a desk, the librarian reached into a drawer and said, "Wear these."
+At a desk, Librarian reached into a drawer and said, "Wear these."
 When Walker was handed a pair of white, lint free gloves, an electric arc jumped through the gloves.

 "Wow; static!"
 Walker exclaimed, recoiling and shaking his hand.

 "Static, yes.
 Wait here."
-The librarian was unaffected by the shock.
+Librarian was unaffected by the shock.

-The librarian went to the end of a row of large, movable filing cabinets and operated a three pronged wheel.
+Librarian went to the end of a row of large, movable filing cabinets and operated a three pronged wheel.
 The entire stack of vertical cabinets moved aside, and he disappeared into the opening.
-He returned with a cardboard container, placed it on the table and opened it.
+He returned with a cardboard container, placed it on the table, and opened it.

 "A Survivors History of the Battle of the Alamo?
 I can think of someone who'd be interested in this."
 Walker said as he read the first page of the old, handwritten document.